 Do not massage or rub the injection area for at least one week.
 Refrain from having any facials or microdermabrasion done for one week after a Restylane injection.
 You should avoid bending, lifting, and straining.
 You should also sleep with your head elevated above your heart with a few pillows.
 These instructions range from one day to one week, depending on the location of the injection.

 Procedures/Treatments often performed in conjunction with a Restylane injection

-Some patients choose to have a Botox or Dysport injection at the same time as the Restylane injection to address their dynamic wrinkles.
+Some patients choose to have a Botox or Dysport injection at the same time as the Restylane injection to address dynamic wrinkles caused by repeated facial expressions.
 Restylane injections are often combined with topical Retin-A, topical Vitamin C, topical Vitamin E, microdermabrasion, and facial peels.